mascaldotfr/CoRT/deploy/README.managed.md

 ## Uploading to your hosting provider

-There is more than a way to do it, so let's just assume your hoster have a file manager.
+There is more than a way to do it, so let's just assume your hoster has a file manager.

 Just upload the tarball and extract it in the web root directory of you website (most often in the `public_html` directory).